 So our idea here was to grab that content and transform it.
-We made it as visual, as easy to navigate to find the information, and as dynamic as possible so that the sellers actually consume it.
-We wanted to make sure that we not only talk about strategy, but are able to operationalize that strategy and make sure that the sales managers actually put in place what they’re supposed to be putting in place to do business.
+We made it as visual and easy to navigate to find the information.
+It is as dynamic as possible so that the sellers actually consume it.
+We didn’t only want to talk about strategy.
+We wanted to be able to operationalize that strategy.
+In doing this, we can make sure the sales managers put in place what they’re supposed to, to do business.

 Karla adds in a key benefit of engaged sellers:

-There’s obviously a lot of value in making sure that your internal stakeholders are getting the best experience possible, because that will then set your content up for success externally as well.
+There’s a lot of value in making sure that your internal stakeholders are getting the best experience possible.
+That will then set your content up for success externally as well.

 Karla introduces the psychology of personalization and why both sellers and buyers respond to personalized content:

-There’s a phenomenon called the cocktail effect: imagine you are at an event having a conversation with a group of people and there’s a conversation going on behind you.
-And somebody in that group behind you mentions your name.
+There’s a phenomenon called the cocktail effect.
+Imagine you are at an event having a conversation with a group of people and there’s a conversation going on behind you.
+Somebody in that group behind you mentions your name.

 In those situations, your brain often immediately focuses on the conversation that’s happening behind you, as opposed to the conversation that you’re participating in.
 Your brain can quickly filter out other distractions when it hears something so important: your name.